Rearrangement-invariant norms commuting with dilations: Homogeneous rearrangement-invariant norms

 \begin{theorem} Let $h\colon [0,\infty)\to[0,\infty)$ be a~nonconstant function.
 Let $(X,\cdn_X)$ be a~rearrangement-invariant space over $([0,\infty),\lambda)$ such that the norm $\cdn_X$ is $h$-homogeneous.
 Then, there exists $p\in[1,\infty)$ such that

 \end{theorem}

 \begin{proof} Let $r>0$.
-Since $X$ is an r.i.~space over $([0,\infty),\lambda)$, there holds $X=\rX$.
-Then, by \cite[Proposition~III.5.11]{BS}, the operator $D_{r}$ is bounded on $X$, for every $r>0$ and its norm $\|D_{r}\|_{X \to X}$ is nonincreasing with respect to~$r$.
+Since $X$ is an r.i.~space over $([0,\infty),\lambda)$, it holds that $X=\rX$.
+Then, by \cite[Proposition~III.5.11]{BS}, the operator $D_{r}$ is bounded on $X$ for every $r>0$ and its norm $\|D_{r}\|_{X \to X}$ is nonincreasing with respect to~$r$.
 Hence, $h$ is nonincreasing on~$(0,\infty)$, and, obviously, positive.
 Besides that, by \eqref{1} one has

 which implies

 for all $r\in(0,\infty)$ and $q\in \Q$.
 Let $r\in(0,\infty)$ and $t\in\R$.
 Now, we use that $h$ is nonincreasing and $\Q$ is dense in $\R$, to obtain

 Thus, \eqref{2} holds for all $r\in(0,\infty)$ and $q\in\R$.
 Denote